tu2/os_specific/openbsd/README.md

 # OpenBSD install howto and config

-Basic scripts and a short howto_install_openbsd tutorial.
+A short howto_install_openbsd tutorial and hopefully many more.

 ## Official resources: